 The Head of Internal Audit is responsible, following consultation with relevant managers, for reporting frauds and subsequent liaison with the Police and other investigative agencies.

 Value for money

-The Service will assist managers by identifying any instances of over control but will not specifically examine or evaluate the extent that value for money is achieved as part of routine reviews.
+The service will offer advice and insight concerning instances of over control, or inefficiency, but will not specifically examine or evaluate the extent that value for money is achieved as part of routine reviews.